Gayatrimurali/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 1. Select **Review + Create**

-    >**Note**: An Azure AD user with the Global Administrator role is required in order to implement Azure AD Connect.
+    >**Note**: A Microsoft Entra ID user with the Global Administrator role is required in order to implement Microsoft Entra ID Connect.

 1. Open an InPrivate browser window.

 1. Navigate to the Azure portal and sign in using the **syncadmin** user account and passwors.
 When prompted, change the password you recorded earlier in this task to **Pa55w.rd1234**.

-    >**Note**: To sign in you will need to provide a fully qualified name of the **syncadmin** user account, including the Azure AD tenant DNS domain name, which you recorded earlier in this task.
-This user name is in the format syncadmin@`<your_tenant_name>`.onmicrosoft.com, where `<your_tenant_name>` is the placeholder representing your unique Azure AD tenant name.
+    >**Note**: To sign in you will need to provide a fully qualified name of the **syncadmin** user account, including the Microsoft Entra ID tenant DNS domain name, which you recorded earlier in this task.
+This user name is in the format syncadmin@`<your_tenant_name>`.onmicrosoft.com, where `<your_tenant_name>` is the placeholder representing your unique Microsoft Entra ID tenant name.

 1. Sign out as **syncadmin** and close the InPrivate browser window.

-   > **Result**: After you completed this exercise, you have created an Azure AD tenant, added a custom DNS name to the new Azure AD tenant, and created an Azure AD user with the Global Administrator role.
+   > **Result**: After you completed this exercise, you have created an Microsoft Entra ID tenant, added a custom DNS name to the new Microsoft Entra ID tenant, and created a Microsoft Entra ID user with the Global Administrator role.

 ### Exercise 3: Synchronize Active Directory forest with an Azure Active Directory tenant